synthizer/synthizer/manual/src/python_tutorials/basics.md

 At the moment, failing to do so will permanently leak the object.
-Work in future may lift this restriction, but it's still necessary to be explicit: if you aren't, things may be audioble longer than you intend.
+Work in future may lift this restriction, but it's still necessary to be explicit: if you aren't, things may be audible longer than you intend.

 Be careful here.
 If you leak objects, you will eventually run out of memory.
 If you intentionally leak objects and the Python bindings start garbage collecting